Zhen3408/Zhen3408.github.io/_projects/hw6_vega_lite_project.md

 **Data Transformations**
 Data was filtered to include only the years from 1950 to 2020 to reduce noise and focus on relevant periods.

+## Write-Up about Homework 5
+I am doing the similar plots to my Homework5.
+The basic data filtering and altair chart encoding is similar to my previous work.
+The main differences is to achieve the interactivity.
+As I mentioned above, an HTML style select box was added and javascript event listener was added to ensure different charts are loaded when selecting different agency.
+Compared with homework 5, this time my work is kind of more dirty (or low memory efficiency) because I have to save each single json file of different agencies.

 ## Search The Data & Methods